dddrrreee/cs140e-24win/labs/15-pinned-vm/README.md

 ----------------------------------------------------------------------
 ## Part 4: handle a couple exceptions

-For this part you'll write all the code.
+For this part you'll write all the code, but you should be able to start with the exception code from `1-test-basic.c`.

 A domain fault.
 Write a single test that:
   1. Tags the heap with its own domain id `d`.